 No assurance is given that the revenue authorities/courts will concur with the views expressed herein.
 Our views are based on the existing provisions of law and its interpretation, which are subject to changes from time to time.
 We do not assume responsibility to update the views consequent to such changes.
 We do not assume responsibility to update the views consequent to such changes.
-We shall not be liable to any claims, liabilities or expenses relating to this assignment except to the extent of fees relating to this assignment, as finally judicially determined to have resulted primarily from bad faith or intentional misconduct.
+We do not assume responsibility to update the views consequent to any claims, liabilities or expenses relating to this assignment except to the extent of fees relating to this assignment, as finally judicially determined to have resulted primarily from bad faith or intentional misconduct.
 We will not be liable to any other person in respect of this statement.